box/box-python-sdk/README.md

 ```

 The SDK will keep the tokens in memory for the duration of the Python
-script run, so you don\'t always need to pass store_tokens.
+script run, so you don't always need to pass store_tokens.

 ### Authenticate (Get Access/Refresh Tokens)